ThalesGroup/pythagore-mod-reco/README.md

 submitted to the "2021 International Symposium on Networks, Computers and Communications (ISNCC'21)" (http://www.isncc-conf.org/).

+The dataset, and a notebook to reproduce the results can be found on Kaggle: https://www.kaggle.com/hdumasde/pythagoremodreco

 ## Setup
 The package requires Python >=3.7.